Adaptive degenerate space method for source term estimation using a backward Lagrangian stochastic model: Results

-\textbf{Case 4}: In Figure \ref{fig:Case 4}, a similar analysis for the fourth case (cyan dots in Figure \ref{fig:cases_fig}) is shown.
+\textbf{Case 4}: In Figure \ref{fig:fig_4_Case_2}, a similar analysis for the fourth case (cyan dots in Figure \ref{fig:fig_2}) is shown.
 The asymmetric deployment of the first two detectors dictates an asymmetric shape of the probability map.
 In addition, the regime of high probability is far more narrow and difficult to predict intuitively without a detailed calculation.
 In this case, the initial averages and standard deviations of all parameters are large, as can be seen in the first row of case 4 in table \ref{table:performance_6_cases}.
 Adding new detectors dramatically reduces the error of all parameters, as can be seen in the following rows of the table, as well as by comparing the blue and black points in the figure.

-A summary of all six cases is presented in table \ref{table:performance_6_cases}.
-The number of cycles is limited by the demand that the number of degenerate points is less than 30 points.
-As mentioned before, the search was done in parameter space of $10000m\times10000m$, so the relative error of every spatial parameter, normalized by the corresponding length scale, in the end of the algorithm operation is very small.
-More than that, the resolution of the source estimation is limited by the size of the grid cells used to predict the concentration from the LSM operation, which is $20m\times20m$ in these cases.
-Therefore, in all cases, the errors are within deviation of three cells at the most.
+A summary of all six cases is shown in table \ref{table:performance_6_cases}.
+The number of cycles is limited by the demand that the number of degenerate points is less than some small number (taken as 100 points in this work).
+One can see that in all cases, a rapid decrease in the number of suspected points occurs after the first iteration (i.e. by adding the third detector).
+Furthermore, both the averaged parameters (after subtraction of the exact values) and the standard deviation of the degenerate space reduces along the procedure (the errors in y direction is typically much smaller then the x direction because the wind is aligned along the x axis).
+Note that the search was done in parameter space of $10000m\times10000m$, so the relative error of every spatial parameter, normalized by the corresponding length scale, at the end of the algorithm operation is very small.
+More than that, the resolution of the source estimation is limited by the size of the grid cells used to predict the concentration from the LSM operation, which was $20m\times20m$ for the spatial coordinates and $0.15$ for the emission rate in these cases.
+Therefore, in all cases, the errors are within deviation of three spacial cells at the most.
+Note that since the wind direction is aligned along the x axis, the errors in this direction (both the average and standard deviation) is much larger then along the y axis.